 Meeting my psychologist was a godsend at that point in time.
 Living in the Southern Highlands, I drove up the M5 each day with a newborn in tow and was welcomed into Gidget House in North Sydney.
 I can tell you it was well worth it for the caring, non-judgmental, and comforting environment they provided within their 4 walls.
 I was taught coping strategies and guided through with how to enjoy being a new mum, something which I had not experienced up until that point.

 After a few sessions, I was doing ok and felt I did not need the assistance of Gidget House anymore.
 Not long after this point, my world came crashing down.
-Days after Chloe’s baptism at 5 months of age, my mother was diagnosed with a rare form of leukemia and passed away 10 days later.
+Days after Chloe’s baptism at 5 months of age, my mother was diagnosed with a rare form of leukaemia and passed away 10 days later.
 Ian took over care of Chloe as I spent night and day by mum’s side during her final few days, wishing we had more time together and the opportunity to say goodbye.

 Losing my rock, the one person I spoke to every day of my life, and the person who was supposed to direct me on how to be a mum, was utterly unbearable.
 She was the mother all of my friends knew and loved, who made every single one of the Women’s Weekly birthday cakes, and made everyone around her know how loved they truly are.
 My mother was the type to shy away from photos, so regretfully I have only a few photos of mum with Chloe.